victorjonsson/cXense-4-WordPress/README.md

 ## Installation

+1. Clone this project in the plugin directory of WordPress.
+2. Install the plugin in wp-admoin.
-Clone this project in the plugin directory of WordPress.
-Let the plugin know your site id at cXense.
-You can do this either by setting a constant with the name `CXENSE_SITE_ID` or use the settings page for the plugin that can be found in wp-admin, below Settings.
+3. Let the plugin know your site id at cXense.
+You can do this either by setting a constant with the name `CXENSE_SITE_ID` in wp-config, or use the settings page for the plugin that can be found in wp-admin, below Settings.

 ## Optional configuration

 The following constants can be used to modify the behaviour of this plugin.
 Define them in wp-config.php or in the file functions.php located in your theme directory.

-**Notice!** None of these constants are not mandatory.
+**Notice!** None of these constants are mandatory.
 You can choose to define them in the cXense settings page that can be found in wp-admin.
 If you choose to define these settings in form of constants you can override them using the settings page.

 `CXENSE_USER_NAME` and `CXENSE_API_KEY` API user credentials at cXense, used to ping the cXense crawler when a post is created/updated/removed.
 These constants will speed up the re-indexing of your website when content is changed.